ansys/pymechanical/doc/source/getting_started/index.rst

 ---------------
-If you want to install PyMechanical on a computer without access to the internet, you can download a wheelhouse archive that corresponds to your machine architecture from the `Releases page <https://github.com/pyansys/pymechanical/releases>`_.
+If you want to install PyMechanical on a computer without access to the internet, you can download a wheelhouse archive that corresponds to your machine architecture from the `Releases page <https://github.com/pyansys/pymechanical/releases>`_ of the PyMechanical repository.

 Each wheelhouse archive contains all the Python wheels necessary to install PyMechanical from scratch on Windows and Linux for Python 3.7 through Python 3.10.
 You can install a wheelhouse archive on an isolated system with a fresh Python installation or on a virtual environment.

-For example, on Linux with Python 3.7, unzip the wheelhouse archive and install it with:
+For example, on Linux with Python 3.7, unzip the wheelhouse archive and install it with this code:

 .. code::